Researchers have found new ways to increase positive emotions and well-being.

 When you are in immediate need of positive emotions, paying attention to your body language and adjusting it accordingly can be beneficial.

-Amy Cuddy’s new book, Presence (2016), and her 2012 Ted talk, “Your body language shapes who you are” explain how our posture affects our emotions, and she shares “power poses” to quickly change your frame of mind and build confidence.
+Amy Cuddy’s book, Presence (2015), and her 2012 Ted talk, “Your body language shapes who you are” explain how our posture affects our emotions, and she shares “power poses” to quickly change your frame of mind and build confidence.

 Wanting to start living in a positive spiral is achievable.
 These six exercises, which each offer a unique approach to positive emotions, could be your solution to a more positive life.